Anthropology: General Anthropology, BA

 |ANTH 002||Anthropology, Race, and the Making of the Modern World||1|

 |or ANTH 004||The Modern World and Its Cultural Background|

 |Select 10 course units with at least two each from Archaeology, Biological Anthropology, and Cultural and Linguistic Anthropology 2||10|

 You may count no more than one course toward both a Major and a Sector requirement.
 For Exceptions, check the Policy Statement.

 Up to three non-ANTH courses with anthropological content may be requested.
-All non-ANTH courses must be approved by the Undergraduate Program Coordinator.
+All non-ANTH courses must be approved by the Undergraduate Program Chair.

 Applicants must have a minimum GPA of 3.5 in the Major and write a senior thesis.

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2021 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.